I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled

 The railway stations in the city built during the British era had a colonial touch.
 The more famous ones are the Chennai Central Railway Station and the Egmore Railway Station.
 Among the suburban stations, Royapuram has a classic colonial touch.

 The Central Railway Station is the visual icon of Chennai.
 The brick-red color of the building and the clock tower gives the station its heritage charm.
-Ripon Building, Southern Railway Headquarters and Victoria Public Hall are other prominent colonial structures near Central Station.
+Ripon Building, Southern Railway Headquarters and Victoria Public Hall are other prominent colonial structures near the Central Railway Station.

 4. Santhome Church